Sherman Alexie: Novels

 In his first novel, Reservation Blues (1995), Alexie revisits some of the characters from The Lone Ranger and Tonto Fistfight in Heaven.
 Thomas Builds-the-Fire, Victor Joseph, and Junior Polatkin, who have grown up together on the Spokane Indian reservation, were teenagers in the short story collection.
 In Reservation Blues they are now adult men in their thirties.
 Some of them are now musicians and in a band together.
 Verlyn Klinkenborg of the Los Angeles Times wrote in a 1995 review of Reservation Blues: "you can feel Alexie's purposely divided attention, his alertness to a divided audience, Native American and Anglo."
 Klinkenborg says that Alexie is "willing to risk didacticism whenever he stops to explain the particulars of the Spokane and, more broadly, the Native American experience to his readers."

 Indian Killer (1996) is a murder mystery set among Native American adults in contemporary Seattle, where the characters struggle with urban life, mental health, and the knowledge that there is a serial killer on the loose.
 Characters deal with the racism in the university system, as well as in the community at large, where Indians are subjected to being lectured about their own culture by white professors who are actually ignorant of Indian cultures.

 Alexie's young adult novel, The Absolutely True Diary of a Part-Time Indian (2007) is a coming-of-age story that began as a memoir of his life and family on the Spokane Indian reservation.
 The novel focuses on a fourteen-year-old Indian named Arnold Spirit.
 The novel is semi-autobiographical, including many events and elements of Alexie's life.
 For example, Arnold was born with hydrocephalus, and was teased a lot as a child.
 The story also portrays events after Arnold's transfer to Reardan High School, which Alexie attended.
 The novel received great reviews and continues to be a top seller.
 Bruce Barcott from the New York Times Book Review observed, "Working in the voice of a 14-year-old forces Alexie to strip everything down to action and emotion, so that reading becomes more like listening to your smart, funny best friend recount his day while waiting after school for a ride home."

 Flight (2007) also features an adolescent protagonist.
 The narrator, who calls himself "Zits," is a fifteen-year-old orphan of mixed Native and European ancestry who has bounced around the foster system in Seattle.
-The novel explores experiences of the past, as Zits experiences short windows into others' lives after he believes to be shot while committing a crime.
+The novel explores experiences of the past, as Zits experiences short windows into others' lives after he believes himself to be shot while committing a crime.